-Rest assured knowing Hull Coop is committed to human food safety!
+Rest assured knowing Hull Coop is committed to feed safety!

 Through FDA’s Food Safety Modernization Act (FSMA*), we maintain the same principles as a HACCP program, which are subject to audits by the FDA.